ProgrammingNinja19/Scaler_Campanion/Introduction to Object-Oriented Programming.md

 ## 4. Constructors
 Definition:
 A constructor is a special method in Java that is called when an object is instantiated.
-It initializes the new object【6:13†transcript.txt】.
+It initializes the new object.

 Features:
 Has the same name as the class.
 No return type.
-Initializes object attributes【6:18†handwritten.pdf】.
+Initializes object attributes.
 Constructor Overloading:
-You can have multiple constructors with different parameters to initialize objects in different ways【6:17†transcript.txt】.
+You can have multiple constructors with different parameters to initialize objects in different ways.

 Example Code:
 public class Student {